-Are you planning to move to Vancouver?
+Are you planning to move to Canada?
 One of the first steps is to find a job.
 How is it possible to start your job search from overseas?
-This article offers you a few tips for the best possible start to your job search in order to get a qualified job!
+This article offers you a few tips for the best possible start to your job search to get a qualified job!

 How can you adapt your job search to Canadian culture?

 If you don’t speak English well, you could also find language schools, teachers, or plan to find a temporary job to improve your language and get your first experience in Canada.
 For that kind of job, it’s easier to find something on-site, once you have arrived.
-Multiculturalism is one of the main feature of the city; firms are used to working with people from overseas from different cultures.
+Multiculturalism is one of the main features of large cities; firms are used to working with people from overseas from different cultures.

 Networking is essential to getting a job in Canada.
 Instead of sending applications from France, it is more efficient to target companies and to develop a contact strategy.

 How to find opportunities in your professional field?

 It is possible to start a networking strategy from Europe, for example by participating in the “Destination Canada” fair that takes place every year in Paris and Brussels.
 This event will allow you to find potential recruiters from Canada!

 You can also get information about the labour market.
 The most important point is to target companies that might interest you!
 Create and/or translate your LinkedIn profile, network and build connections.
 Visit job search engines such as Glassdoor or Indeed and find the next job fairs you can attend once you arrive in Canada.